Araffe/araffe.github.io/_posts/2015-01-02-learning-aci-part-4-application-profiles-epgs-contracts-and-filters.markdown

 - APIC
 ---

 In this post, we'll take a closer look at some of the most important constructs within the ACI solution - application profiles, End Point Groups (EPGs), contracts and filters.
 Hopefully you've taken a look at the other parts in this series - in [part 1](https://araffe.github.io/aci/nexus%209000/2014/12/03/learning-aci-part-1-overview), I gave a brief overview of ACI and what I would be covering in the series.
-[Part 2](https://araffe.github.io/aci/nexus%209000/2014/12/03/learning-aci-part-2-bringing-up-a-fabric) discussed the fabric bring-up process, with [part 3](https://araffe.github.io/aci/nexus%209000/2014/12/03/learning-aci-part-3-getting-familiar-with-the-apic) giving a short tour of the APIC.<!-- more -->
+[Part 2](https://araffe.github.io/aci/nexus%209000/2014/12/03/learning-aci-part-2-bringing-up-a-fabric) discussed the fabric bring-up process, with [part 3](https://araffe.github.io/aci/nexus%209000/2014/12/03/learning-aci-part-3-getting-familiar-with-the-apic) giving a short tour of the APIC.

 **End Point Groups**

 You'll hopefully be aware by now that ACI introduces a number of new concepts that provide new ways of defining connectivity using a policy based approach.
-Of these, arguably the most important is the _End Point Group (EPG). _What is an EPG and how is it used within ACI?
+Of these, arguably the most important is the _End Point Group (EPG)_.
+What is an EPG and how is it used within ACI?
 Well, the basic idea is that you define groups of servers, VMs, IP storage or other devices that have common policy requirements - once these devices are grouped together, it becomes much easier to define and apply policy to the group, rather than to individual end points.

 Let's imagine you have a standard three-tiered type of application (I'm aware that this is a rather overused example, but it serves its purpose in this case):